Shinoyx/rk9guide/README.md

 - !debug FOR DEBUGGING PURPOSES

 # Known issues
-- All fixed as of 26th Sept
+- All fixed as of 15th Nov

 # Patch Notes
 V1.00